alsonpr/shopping-cart-redux/README.md

 ## Description

 This React app has been designed with simplicity in mind.
 The code has been written in a way that is easy to understand, making it a great starting point for those who are new to React and Redux.
 It is an ideal choice for anyone looking for a reliable and easy-to-use shopping cart solution and offers users the ability to effortlessly add, remove, and update products with ease.
-The app has been developed using the popular Redux and Redux-persist libraries, ensuring that it delivers seamless and efficient performance.
+The app has been developed using the popular React and Redux-persist, ensuring that it delivers seamless and efficient performance.

 ### LIVE DEMO: https://alsonpr.github.io/shopping-cart-redux/